ncl7/MiniProject1/LinuxCommands/LinuxCommandsIntro.md

 > *As a result, culture.txt has the same content as travel.txt*

-**Move (*mv*)** - The mv command is used to move from one location to another and rename files or directories.
+**Move (*mv*)** - The mv command is used to move a file from one location to another and rename files or directories.
 The difference between mv and cp is cp copies content from one source file into another (copy and paste).
 The mv command moves a file, in its entirety, to a different location.
 For developers, this is great to ‘lift and shift’ files and directories from one folder into another.

 > As seen in the example below, mv was used to relocate berlin.txt into *cities* directory.